coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 Unlike a bard or sorcerer, a wizard may know any number of spells.
-She must choose and prepare her spells ahead of time by getting a good night's sleep and spending 1 hour studying her spellbook.
+She must choose and prepare her spells ahead of time by getting a good night’s sleep and spending 1 hour studying her spellbook.
 While studying, the wizard decides which spells to prepare.

 **Bonus Languages:** A wizard may substitute Draconic for one of the